Mediterranean Chicken Kabobs

 Grilling Chicken Skewers

-These Mediterranean chicken kabobs can be grilled using either a charcoal or gas grill.
-Heat the gill to high heat and lightly oil the grill grate.
+These Mediterranean chicken kabobs can be grilled using either a charcoal grill or a gas grill.
+Heat the grill to high heat and lightly oil the grill grate.

 Chicken Skewers in the Oven